tkhq/sdk/examples/with-eth-passkeys-galore/README.md

 - the initial request to create a new [sub-organization](https://docs.turnkey.com/getting-started/sub-organizations) is authenticated in the NextJS backend with an API signature (using `API_PUBLIC_KEY`/`API_PRIVATE_KEY` from your `.env.local` file)
 - the request to log back in is signed on the frontend with your passkey, but it's passed to the NextJS backend as a signed request (the body, stamp, and url are POSTed).
 This lets the backend submit this request on your behalf, get your sub-organization ID, and fetch details about your wallet (parent organizations have read-only access to their sub-organizations).
-- the request to sign a message is done 100% client-side via a Turnkey Viem signer (see [@turnkey/viem](https://github.com/tkhq/sdk/tree/main/packages/viem)): it's signed with your passkey, and submitted from the browser to the Turnkey API directly.
+- the request to sign a message is done 100% client-side via a Turnkey Viem or Ethers signer (see [@turnkey/viem](https://github.com/tkhq/sdk/tree/main/packages/viem) and [@turnkey/ethers](https://github.com/tkhq/sdk/tree/main/packages/ethers), respectively): it's signed with your passkey, and submitted from the browser to the Turnkey API directly.

-If you want to see a Viem demo with API keys instead of passkeys, head to the example [`with-viem`](https://github.com/tkhq/sdk/tree/main/examples/with-viem).
-A demo using passkeys with Ethers can be found [here](https://github.com/tkhq/demo-ethers-passkeys).
+If you want to see a Viem or Ethers demo with API keys instead of passkeys, see these examples: [`with-viem`](https://github.com/tkhq/sdk/tree/main/examples/with-viem), [`with-ethers`](https://github.com/tkhq/sdk/tree/main/examples/with-ethers).
 See our [SDK repo](https://github.com/tkhq/sdk) for additional packages and examples.

 ## Getting started